Spherical collapse, formation hysteresis and the deeply non-linear cosmological power spectrum: Summary and discussion

 Using the halo model in this way is similar in spirit to methods proposed by \cite{Francis2007} and \cite{Casarini2016}, whereby the power spectrum of $w(a)$CDM models was shown to be accurately matched by a $w$CDM cosmology with identical linear spectrum shape and amplitude and the additional constraint that the conformal times match closely, a scheme that essentially matches the growth history.
 Cosmologies with similar growth histories will have similar spherical-collapse parameters, and therefore similar non-linear power spectra \citep{Ma2007}, which links to the work in this paper.
 An advantage of the approach I propose is that it does not require a library of accurate $w$CDM power spectra, and that it may in principle provide accurate spectra for cosmological models other than homogeneous dark energy (\eg coupled dark matter-energy, modified gravity, clustered dark energy).
 All that is required is an accurate power spectrum for a \LCDM model with the same linear theory, and a spherical-model calculation of $\dc$ and $\Dv$, which is far simpler and less computationally expensive than running full simulations.
 To reiterate; the accuracy demonstrated in this paper is all achieved with no fitting parameters whatsoever.
-For the homogeneous dark energy cosmologies discussed in this work the power spectrum accuracy is one per cent for $k\leq5\iMpc$, and this could conceivably be improved by better concentration-mass modelling, or a more consistent treatment of halo virialization in the spherical model.
-Obviously this paper does not address the pressing issue of the effect of baryonic feedback on the power spectrum \citep[\eg][]{Semboloni2011,Eifler2014,Harnois-Deraps2015a,Mead2015b}, but any sensible approach to addressing the impact of feedback will need to work from the basis of an accurate prediction for the power in the absence of baryons.
-In the future, it would be interesting to see if any of the deeply non-linear features induced in the power spectrum by dark energy can be disentangled from ignorance of feedback effects.
+For the homogeneous dark energy cosmologies discussed in this work the power-spectrum accuracy is one per cent for $k\leq5\iMpc$, and this could conceivably be improved by better concentration--mass modelling, or a more consistent treatment of halo virialization in the spherical model.